skyler544/doom-nano-testing/README.md

 # doom-nano-testing

+# Notice:
+I haven't used this in several months.
+Both Doom and Nano are actively maintained and this repository does not reflect the current state of either of those projects.
+If it works for you, that's great.
+Otherwise, it may be better to see this repository as historical.
+If I ever resurrect it, I'll remove this notice.

 This is my attempt at adapting the gorgeous Nano Emacs by Nicolas Rougier to work with the powerhouse that is Doom Emacs.

 I am a learning coder and did not write most of the code in this repo.
 What I've done is trimmed down the Nano codebase to just the files I need and wrote some code to get it working and looking the way I like.